-On March 30, 2009, pursuant to a Share Purchase Agreement dated February 26, 2009, the Company sold to SHI all of the Company's common shares in SEN in exchange for a cash payment of 13 billion Yen, which resulted in proceeds of approximately \$132.8 million before advisor fees and other expenses of \$10.5 million, of which \$7.1 million was recorded in other current liabilities as of March 31, 2009.
+Until March 30, 2009, the Company owned 50% of the equity of a joint venture with Sumitomo Heavy Industries, Ltd. ("SHI") in Japan.
+This joint venture, which was known as SEN Corporation, an SHI and Axcelis Company ("SEN"), licensed technology from the Company relating to the manufacture of specified ion implantation products and had exclusive rights to manufacture and sell these products in the territory of Japan.
+On March 30, 2009, pursuant to a Share Purchase Agreement dated February 26, 2009, the Company sold to SHI all of the Company's common shares in SEN in exchange for a cash payment of 13 billion Yen, which resulted in proceeds of approximately \$132.8 million before advisor fees and other expenses of \$10.6 million, of which \$7.1 million was paid during the quarter ended June 30, 2009.
 The sales price was determined through an arm's length negotiation.
-A portion of the proceeds were used to pay off, in full, the amounts due to the holder of the Company's 4.25% Convertible Senior Subordinated Notes.
 This transaction terminated all prior agreements among the three parties relating to the SEN joint venture.
 In addition, the arbitration with SEN initiated by Axcelis in Tokyo was dismissed.